KxSystems/docs/docs/cloud/aws/index.md

 ObjectiveFS and WekaIO Matrix are commercial products that offer full operational functionality for the POSIX interface, when compared to open-source S3 gateway products.
 These can be used to store and read your data from/to S3 buckets.

-WekaIO Matrix offers an erasure-encoded clustered file-system, which works by sharing out pieces of the data around each of the members of the Matrix cluster.
+WekaIO Matrix offers an erasure-encoded clustered filesystem, which works by sharing out pieces of the data around each of the members of the Matrix cluster.

 ObjectiveFS works between kdb+ and S3 with a per-instance buffer cache plus distributed eventual consistency.
 It also allows you to cache files locally in RAM cache and/or on ephemeral drives within the instance.
 Caching to locally provisioned drives is likely to be more attractive vs. caching to another RAM cache.

-### POSIX file systems
+### POSIX filesystems

-Standalone file systems such as MapR-FS and Quobyte support POSIX fully.
-Other distributed file systems designed from the offset to support POSIX should fare equally well, as to some degree, the networking infrastructure is consistent when measured within one availability zone or placement group.
-Although these file system services are encapsulated in the AWS marketplace as AMI’s, you are obliged to run this estate alongside your HDB compute estate, as you would own and manage the HDB just the same as if it were in-house.
-Although the vendors supply AWS marketplace instances, you would own and running your own instances required for the file system.
+Standalone filesystems such as MapR-FS and Quobyte support POSIX fully.
+Other distributed filesystems designed from the outset to support POSIX should fare equally well as, to some degree, the networking infrastructure is consistent when measured within one availability zone or placement group.
+Although these filesystem services are encapsulated in the AWS marketplace as AMIs, you are obliged to run this estate alongside your HDB compute estate, as you would own and manage the HDB just the same as if it were in-house.
+Although the vendors supply AWS marketplace instances, you would own and run your own instances required for the filesystem.

 ### WekaIO and Quobyte

-WekaIO and Quobyte use a distributed file-system based on erasure-coding distribution of data amongst their quorum of nodes in the cluster.
+WekaIO and Quobyte use a distributed filesystem based on erasure-coding distribution of data amongst their quorum of nodes in the cluster.
 This may be appealing to customers wanting to provision the HDB data alongside the compute nodes.
-If, for example, you anticipate using eight or nine nodes in production these nodes could also be configured to fully own and manage the file system in a reliable way, and would not mandate the creation of distinct file-system services to be created in other AWS instances in the VPC.
+If, for example, you anticipate using eight or nine nodes in production these nodes could also be configured to fully own and manage the filesystem in a reliable way, and would not mandate the creation of distinct filesystem services to be created in other AWS instances in the VPC.

 What might not be immediately apparent is that for this style of product, they will scavenge at least one core on every participating node in order to run their erasure-coding algorithm most efficiently.
 This core will load at 100% CPU.